Abraham 1980 AM – 2155 AM, contemporaneous with Noah, Shem, Nimrod, Eber, Jacob

 And Abraham said, Because I thought, Surely the fear of God is not in this place; and they will slay me for my wife’s sake…And Abimelech took sheep, and oxen, and menservants, and womenservants, and gave them unto Abraham, and restored him Sarah his wife.
 And Abimelech said, Behold, my land is before thee: dwell where it pleaseth thee.
 And unto Sarah he said, Behold, I have given thy brother a thousand pieces of silver: behold, he is to thee a covering of the eyes, unto all that are with thee, and with all other: thus she was reproved.”
 (Gen 20)

 Did you catch Abimelech’s personal relationship with God?
 He doesn’t say “your” God.
-In addition, his lifestyle proved his relationship to Yaweh by Abraham’s definition – to “fear God,” hundreds of years before there was the Levitical priesthood to guide the way the record shows that The Way was known.
+In addition, his lifestyle proved his relationship to YHVH by Abraham’s definition – to “fear God,” hundreds of years before there was the Levitical priesthood to guide the way.
+Let the record show that The Way was known.

 “Ye shall not therefore oppress one another; but thou shalt fear thy God: for I am the LORD your God.”
-(Lev 25:17)
+(Leviticus 25:17)

 How did Abimelech know about the true God and how to worship him?
 From Shem and Eber of course.
 Why should we assume the word of God started with Moses, and men like Abimelech had nothing to guide them to salvation?
 The following passage written by the Apostle Peter is based on Isaiah’s writings because they were as applicable to the believers suffering oppression under the Roman empire in the 1st century AD as it was to believers being crushed by the Assyrians in the 8th century BC.
 This is God’s timeless truth.
 Just as we accept them as applicable to 19st century AD believers we can see that they apply to the 19th century BC believers.